simonrelet/react-behave/packages/react-behave/README.md

 ...Of behavioral components.

-The components and Higher Order Components (HOC) of this library will only contain behaviour and not UI specific elements.
+The components of this library will only contain behaviour and not UI specific elements.
 If you are familiar with the [Presentational/Container](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) concept, one can say this library only provides containers.

 This means: